WRITING A NOVEL WITH A WRITING COACH: One-on-One Instruction by Margo L. Dill

 Materials needed: Access to a computer with Internet, Microsoft Word, an idea for a novel or novel-in-progress, and an e-mail address.

 ABOUT THE INSTRUCTOR: Margo L. Dill is the author of Caught Between Two Curses, a YA light paranormal romance novel involving the Curse of the Billy Goat on the Chicago Cubs; Maggie Mae, Detective Extraordinaire: The Case of the Missing Cookies (picture book); and Finding My Place: One Girl’s Strength at Vicksburg, a historical fiction, middle-grade novel.
 Besides being a children’s author, she is also a freelance editor with the business, Editor 911: Your Projects Are My Emergency! and she is part of the WOW!
 Women On Writing e-zine’s staff as an editor, blogger, contest judge, instructor, and social media manager.
 Margo loves presenting workshops to writing groups and school groups.
 She also loves blogging and does so regularly on WOW!’s blog, The Muffin, and on her own website, www.margoldill.com.
-When she is not writing or editing, Margo loves to spend time with her daughter and crazy Boxer dog, Chester.
+When she is not writing or editing, Margo loves to spend time with her daughter and lab mix puppy, Sudsi.
 She lives in St. Louis, Missouri; and if she could eat out every day, she would!
-She is also a member of the St. Louis Zoo, and this is one of her family’s favorite places to go.

-BUY NOW: Writing a Novel with a Writing Coach, by Margo L. Dill (4 weeks, starting first Friday of each month) Limit 20 students: Early registration is recommended.
+BUY NOW: Writing a Novel with a Writing Coach, by Margo L. Dill (4 weeks, starting first Friday of each month.
+Note: next session starts September 3, 2021) Limit 20 students: Early registration is recommended.

 Questions?
 Email Marcia & Angela at: